corda/corda/docs/source/protocol-state-machines.rst

           //   and fully audit the transaction chains to convince ourselves that it is actually valid.
           // - This tx may include output states that impose odd conditions on the movement of the cash,
           //   once we implement state pairing.
-          //
-          // but the goal of this code is not to be fully secure, but rather, just to find good ways to
-          // express protocol state machines on top of the messaging layer.
       }

       val ourSignature = args.myKeyPair.signWithECDSA(partialTX.txBits.bits)
       val fullySigned: SignedWireTransaction = partialTX.copy(sigs = partialTX.sigs + ourSignature)
-      // We should run it through our full TransactionGroup of all transactions here. fullySigned.verify()
+      fullySigned.verify()
       val timestamped: TimestampedWireTransaction = fullySigned.toTimestampedTransaction(serviceHub.timestampingService)
       logger().trace { "Built finished transaction, sending back to secondary!" }